 John 'Red' Kelly, father of the bushranger Ned Kelly, worked in the township as a convict.
 The eldest of five sons from Clonbrogan in the county of Tipperary, Ireland, John was the first of the Kellys to go to Australia.
 The truth is, he was sent, because on 4th December 1840 he stole two pigs "value about six pounds" from a James Cooney of Ballysheehan, and then went and sold them at Cahir market about 14 miles further on.
 So the police records tell us anyway and the authorities seem to have trusted the police reports because on 7th January 1841, John Kelly was found guilty at Cashel Court and sentenced to 7 years transportation to Van Diemen's Land for pig stealing.

 Kelly arrived in Hobart Town aboard the The Prince Regent on 2nd January 1842.
 By this time John Kelly had already served one year of his sentence and the next six years were spent at convict and labouring jobs in Tasmania.
+Towards the end of his sentence Kelly found himself on the road gang constructing the new road from Evandale to Longford.
 On 11th January 1848 he was granted his Certificate of Freedom.
-Sometime during 1848/49 John Kelly crossed the Bass Strait to Port Philip Colony, now Melbourne, and he headed inland along the old Sydney Road and worked as a carpenter around Donnybrook and Kilmore, an area with many Irish settlers.
+Sometime during 1848/49 John Kelly crossed the Bass Strait to the Port Philip Colony, now Melbourne, and he headed inland along the old Sydney Road and worked as a carpenter around Donnybrook and Kilmore, an area with many Irish settlers.

 In 1850 he met Ellen Quinn, who had come out from Ballymena, County Antrim, with her family as a young girl.
 They were married in Melbourne on 18th November 1850.
 They purchased land at Beveridge, Victoria, then rented 40 acres near Avenel, and it was here that Ned and his seven siblings were born.
 John Kelly died of Dropsy on 27th December 1866, aged 46 years, when Ned was 11 years old.